Can you submit a new application?

-If new details come to light or if your circumstances change, you can always submit a new claim.
-To check whether it will be worthwhile for you to do so, call our client service department on number +31 (0)71 535 6888.
+If new details come to light or if your circumstances change, you can always submit a new application.
+To check whether it will be worthwhile for you to do so, call our client service department on +31 (0)71 535 6888.

-Submitting a new claim if your war-time experiences have not been confirmed
+Submitting a new application if your wartime experiences have not been confirmed

-Submitting a new claim if your medical complaints do not stem from persecutionIf your claim is rejected because your medical complaints do not stem from persecution but from other clear causes, you can submit another claim if you have health complaints that were not taken into consideration previously.
+Submitting a new application if your medical complaints do not stem from persecutionIf your application is rejected because your medical complaints do not stem from persecution but from other clear causes, you can submit another application if you have health complaints that were not taken into consideration previously.
 Psychological complaints in particular are liable to appear in later life.
 Physical complaints that arise more than 60 years after the war tend to be a result of old age or 'wear and tear'.

-Submitting a new claim if your medical complaints were not considered sufficiently serious
+Submitting a new application if your health complaints were not considered sufficiently serious

-If your claim was rejected because the medical complaints resulting from persecution did not result in permanent limitations, you can submit a new claim if these complaints have worsened.
+If your application was rejected because the medical complaints resulting from persecution did not result in permanent limitations, you can submit a new application if these complaints have worsened.